-The Black Doctors COVID-19 Consortium (BDCC) plans to operate regular community-based large vaccination clinics.
+The Black Doctors COVID-19 Consortium (BDCC) is operating regular community-based large vaccination clinics.
 This trusted and high-volume provider will focus on low-income and minority populations that have been hardest hit by COVID-19.

 To expand the number of community-based vaccination providers, the City has partnered with the Philadelphia Mental Health Care Corporation (PMHCC) to offer funding for vaccination services through a COVID-19 Community Vaccination Program Request for Proposals (RFP).
-As of February 28, nine applications had been received from interested organizations.
-Responses to this RFP will be reviewed on a rolling basis, and PDPH plans to announce selection of the first group of providers in early March.
+As of March 22, 16 applications had been received from interested organizations.
+Responses to this RFP will be reviewed on a rolling basis, and PDPH plans to announce selection of the first group of providers in the coming days.